 There is no general orientation to the program; it is done on an individual basis with a Student Advisor.
 However, there is an all-department reception in the Fall of every year on Wednesday of the first week of classes.
 As a prospective student or just declared major, you are welcome to come and meet other undergraduates and grad students who may someday be your GSIs (Graduate Student Instructors), as well as Geography Department faculty and staff.

 Another way to meet current majors is to go to BUGs meetings and events.
-BUGs stands for Berkeley Undergraduate Geographers.
+BUGs stands for Berkeley United Geographers.
 Field trips, picnics and potlucks, movie nights, and lunch time talks are some of the activities organized by BUGs.
 It is open to all students interested in geography.
-For events and meeting times check their Facebook page.
-For more information email them at email@example.com
+Stay in touch by joining the BUGs Slack channel and/or Facebook page.
+Share geography-related news and course advice, learn about events and research opportunities, and get connected with a community of Berkeley Geographers!
+Questions?
+Email BUGs at email@example.com.

 GETTING STARTED WITH COURSEWORK

 SOME TIPS AND INFORMATION ABOUT REQUIREMENTS OF THE MAJOR